-FOCUS AREA Sixth Street Corridor
+Sixth Street Corridor

-Retain Sixth Street as the 'Welcome to Crested Butte' spine connecting the Town, while slowing development to thoughtfully prepare for the future and apply lessons learned to set the corridor up for success.
+Establish Sixth Street as a vibrant spine connecting the Town with everyday shops, restaurants, and community spaces, with housing above.
 Leverage the context of the Slate River Annexation to introduce higher-density housing.
 Preserve and expand opportunities for multi-family housing along the corridor's edges in the R4 and Tourist Zones.